Cann65/aws-secure-static-website-terraform/README.md

 > ⚠️ If you fork this repo, redact your account IDs, hosted zone IDs, IPs, and email addresses before making it public.

+---

 ### CLI identity

-`aws sts get-caller-identity` in PowerShell shows the session running under `AWSReservedSSO_TerraformDeployer`.
-Short-lived SSO tokens, not admin keys.
+This shows the output of `aws sts get-caller-identity` in PowerShell.
+The important part is the ARN — it shows the session is running under `AWSReservedSSO_TerraformDeployer`, which is the dedicated SSO role for deployments.
+Not an admin role, not long-lived IAM user credentials.
+Short-lived session tokens from SSO.

 ![PowerShell showing aws sts get-caller-identity with TerraformDeployer assumed role ARN](infra/docs/evidence/01-cli-sts-terraformdeployer.png)

+---

 ### IAM Identity Center assignments

-Account assignments and permission sets (TerraformDeployer, WebsiteDeployer, AdministratorAccess); day-to-day work uses scoped roles, not admin.
+The Identity Center console showing which permission sets are assigned to the AWS account.
+You can see TerraformDeployer (for infra), WebsiteDeployer (for uploading content), and AdministratorAccess (for when you actually need admin).
+This setup means day-to-day work doesn't require admin permissions — each task gets the minimum access it needs.

 ![IAM Identity Center showing account assignments with TerraformDeployer, WebsiteDeployer, and Admin permission sets](infra/docs/evidence/01-identity-center-assignments.png)

+---

 ### TerraformDeployer permission set

-Configuration view with session duration; managed, reusable deploy role in Identity Center.
+The permission set configuration page for TerraformDeployer.
+Shows the session duration and that it's properly provisioned.
+This is a managed, reusable permission set in Identity Center — not a random IAM user someone created and forgot about.

 ![IAM Identity Center permission set details for TerraformDeployer with session duration](infra/docs/evidence/02a-terraformdeployer-general.png)

+---

 ### TerraformDeployer inline policy

-Scoped IAM policy JSON for S3 (state + site), DynamoDB (lock), Route 53, CloudFront, ACM.
-No wildcards.
+This is the actual IAM policy JSON attached to TerraformDeployer.
+It grants access to S3 (for the state bucket and site bucket), DynamoDB (for the state lock table), Route 53 (for DNS records), CloudFront (for the distribution), and ACM (for the certificate).
+No `"*"` actions, no admin wildcards — just the specific permissions Terraform needs to manage this stack.

 ![Inline IAM policy JSON showing scoped permissions for S3, DynamoDB, Route 53, CloudFront, and ACM](infra/docs/evidence/02b-terraformdeployer-inline-policy.png)

+---

 ### Terraform plan

-`terraform plan` ends with “No changes.
-Your infrastructure matches the configuration.”
-Confirms no drift.
+The output of `terraform plan` showing "No changes.
+Your infrastructure matches the configuration."
+This confirms the AWS environment is in sync with the Terraform code.
+No drift, no surprises.
+You can run plan repeatedly and it stays stable.

 ![Terraform plan output showing no changes needed](infra/docs/evidence/02-terraform-plan-no-changes.png)

+---

 ### CloudTrail: SSO session

-`AssumeRoleWithSAML` event with timestamp and role ARN; every session is logged and traceable.
+A CloudTrail event showing `AssumeRoleWithSAML` — this is the API call that happens when you authenticate via SSO and assume the TerraformDeployer role.
+The event includes timestamp, the role ARN, and request metadata.
+Every session is logged and traceable.

 ![CloudTrail event details for AssumeRoleWithSAML showing SSO federation](infra/docs/evidence/03-cloudtrail-assumerole.png)

+---

 ### CloudTrail: Terraform activity

-CloudFront API calls made by Terraform, visible in CloudTrail; actions are traceable.
+CloudTrail event history filtered to show CloudFront API calls.
+You can see things like `GetDistribution`, `ListTagsForResource` — the calls Terraform makes to read and manage the infrastructure.
+All of this is tied back to the TerraformDeployer session.
+If something changes, you can trace exactly who did it and when.

 ![CloudTrail event history showing CloudFront API calls from the TerraformDeployer session](infra/docs/evidence/04-cloudtrail-terraform-action.png)

+---

 ### S3 buckets

-Website bucket and Terraform state bucket are separate (regions, timestamps).
+The S3 console showing both buckets: one for the website content (the domain name) and one for Terraform state (`tfstate-...`).
+They're separate on purpose — you don't want your IaC state mixed with your application files.
+Different lifecycles, different access patterns.

 ![S3 bucket list showing the website content bucket and the Terraform state bucket](infra/docs/evidence/05a-s3-buckets.png)

+---

 ### CloudFront distribution

-Distribution is deployed/enabled, custom domains configured, origin is the private S3 bucket.
+The CloudFront distribution in the console.
+Status is deployed and enabled, custom domains are configured (root + www), and the origin is the private S3 bucket.
+This is the CDN that actually serves traffic to users.

 ![CloudFront distribution with deployed status, custom domains, and S3 origin](infra/docs/evidence/05b-cloudfront-distribution.png)

+---

 ### ACM certificate

-Issued in us-east-1 for root + www; required for CloudFront HTTPS.
+The ACM certificate in us-east-1 (CloudFront requires certificates to be in us-east-1, even if your other resources are elsewhere).
+Status is "Issued", covers both the root domain and www.
+This is what enables HTTPS on the CloudFront distribution.

 ![ACM certificate in us-east-1 showing issued status for root and www domains](infra/docs/evidence/05c-acm-certificate-issued.png)

+---

 ### Route 53 records

-A/AAAA alias records for root and www pointing to CloudFront; completes DNS → CDN → S3.
+The Route 53 hosted zone with the DNS records.
+A and AAAA alias records for both root and www, pointing to the CloudFront distribution.
+This completes the chain: someone types your domain → Route 53 resolves it to CloudFront → CloudFront serves the content from S3.

 ![Route 53 hosted zone with A/AAAA alias records pointing to CloudFront](infra/docs/evidence/05d-route53-hosted-zone.png)

 ---

 ## CI

-`.github/workflows/terraform-ci.yml` runs on every push/PR:
+The workflow in `.github/workflows/terraform-ci.yml` runs on every push and PR:

-- `terraform fmt -check -recursive`
+- `terraform fmt -check -recursive` — catches formatting issues
-- `terraform init -backend=false`
+- `terraform init -backend=false` — initializes without touching remote state
-- `terraform validate`
+- `terraform validate` — checks the config is syntactically valid

+No secrets needed, no AWS access required.
+Just syntax and format checks.

 ---